linkedin

 Key Takeaway

-The crow's lifespan, as well as their higher-than-average intelligence, is the reason infestations are so difficult to resolve.
+The crow's lifespan, along with their higher-than-average intelligence, is why infestations are so difficult to resolve.
 With birds living up to two decades, a crow problem today can still be a crow problem ten years from now without proactive solutions.
+For a complete overview of crow species, including behavior, nesting, and control methods, visit our Crow Overview Page.

 If you’re dealing with persistent crows on your property, don’t wait for the problem to compound.
 Contact AviAway today for expert crow control strategies that protect your property for the long haul.